CrocoFactory/sensei/docs/learn/user_guide/motivation.md

 ```

 In addition to renaming fields for clarity,
-it is also common to convert field names from camelCase(or another case) to snake_case to follow Python’s naming
+it is also common a common approach to convert field names from camelCase(or another case) to snake_case to follow
-conventions.
+Python’s naming conventions.

 ///info
 Case is the convention used to format the letters and separate words in names of variables, functions, classes,